 Canadian Zinc aims to bring its 100%-owned Prairie Creek Mine into production at the earliest possible date once engineering is completed and economics are optimized, which in turn should enable financing to be completed.
 The Mine, situated in the Mackenzie Mountains of the Northwest Territories, has a fascinating history which includes the famous Hunt Brothers' plan to corner the world silver market in the early 1980's.
 The Mine hosts substantial resources of high-grade silver, zinc, and lead coupled with the established infrastructure development.

-Prairie Creek contains 5.22 million tonnes of Proven and Probable Mineral Reserves averaging 9.4% Zn, 9.5% Pb, 0.3% Cu and 151 g/t Ag located in proximity to three underground levels on which economics are based upon - Mineral Resources, which are less well defined than reserves are 5.43 million tonnes of Measured and Indicated Mineral Resources with an average grade 10.8% Zn, 10.2% Pb, 0.31% Cu and 160 g/t Ag (which are converted to Reserves) as well as 6.24 million tonnes of Inferred Mineral Resources with an average grade of 14.5% Zn, 11.5% Pb, 0.57% Cu and 229 g/t Ag (which remain open-ended for future definition drilling).
+The 2012 Prairie Creek econoimic parameters were based on an estimated Mineral Reserve containing 5.22 million tonnes of Proven and Probable Mineral Reserves averaging 9.4% Zn, 9.5% Pb, 0.3% Cu and 151 g/t Ag located in proximity to three underground levels.
+At the time, the Mineral Resources, which are less well defined than reserves, were estimated to be 5.43 million tonnes of Measured and Indicated Mineral Resources with an average grade 10.8% Zn, 10.2% Pb, 0.31% Cu and 160 g/t Ag (which were converted to Reserves) as well as 6.24 million tonnes of Inferred Mineral Resources with an average grade of 14.5% Zn, 11.5% Pb, 0.57% Cu and 229 g/t Ag (which remain open-ended for future definition drilling).

 Prairie Creek has received a positive decision on the Environmental Assessment completed by the Mackenzie Valley Environmental Impact Review Board in December 2011 and in June 2013, the Mackenzie Valley Land and Water Board completed its regulatory process for the issue to Canadian Zinc of a Type "A" Water Licence.
 This Licence and the Reasons for Decision, which describe the rationale behind the conditions finalized in the Water Licence, was forwarded to the Federal Minister of Aboriginal Affairs and Northern Development Canada with the recommendation that the Minister approve and sign the Licence.